 California Code of Civil Procedure 873.220

-This statute implies that compensation for improvements in partition actions can be applied to different manners of partition, such as partitions in kind and partitions by sale.
-The co-owner that made the improvements will be awarded a portion of the property that includes said improvements when the division is made by the referee under CCP 873.210.
+What this statute means is the co-owner that made the improvements will generally be awarded a portion of the property that includes said improvements when the division is made by the referee under CCP 873.210.

 Talkov Law's Partition Attorneys Can Help